kgrid/kgrid-cli/docs/README.md

   deploying to a KGrid Activator.

   If running at the shelf level, it requires a name for the knowledge object.
-  The flag -i can be used to specfiy the implementation you'd like to package.
+  The flag -i can be used to specify the implementation you'd like to package.

   If running at the KO level, the flag -i can be used to specify the implementation If a KO name is also provided at the command line, the name will be ignored.